mohammedTahoor886/Simon-Game/README.md

-# useful game and interrest when many more by highscore
+# memory game
-This Game is type of interesting game used to increase memory power
+This Game is type of interesting game used to increase memory power also u can get interest by highscore achieving